-Patients with neurodegenerative disease, such as Alzheimer’s disease, epilepsy or schizophrenia, are prone to showing increased rates of hippocampal atrophy.
-Monitoring hippocampal volume changes by segmenting the structure on MRI scans can therefore support the tracking of disease progression and the evaluation of drug efficiency in clinical trials.
+Patients with a neurodegenerative disease, such as Alzheimer’s disease, epilepsy, or schizophrenia, are prone to showing increased rates of hippocampal atrophy.
+Monitoring hippocampal volume changes by segmenting the structure on MRI scans can, therefore, support the tracking of disease progression and the evaluation of drug efficiency in clinical trials.

-Tracking hippocampal shape changes and volume loss have piqued the interest of professionals involved in the field of radiotherapy for brain tumor treatment as well.
+Tracking hippocampal shape changes and volume loss have piqued the interest of professionals involved in the field of radiotherapy for brain tumor treatment.
 Patients who receive radiotherapy often suffer from cognitive decline after their treatment, which possibly relates to decreased volumes of the hippocampi following exposure to radiation.
 To investigate the correlation between radiation dose and hippocampal atrophy, it is crucial to determine hippocampal volume.

-Luckily for us, we can automate the process, which is a great way of obtaining valuable hippocampal segmentations without spending a lot of time obtaining them.
+Luckily for us, we can automate the process, which is a great way of obtaining valuable hippocampal segmentations without wasting too much time.
 There are a number of algorithms available that can segment hippocampal volume on MRI scans.
-Below we discuss a few examples.
+Below, we discuss a few examples.

 Figure 2: Atlas-based segmentation methods perform a voxel-wise comparison of input image with an atlas.
 Surface-based segmentation methods construct a triangulated mesh around a structure. * Brain mesh image adopted from Lobos et al.1

 There are numerous studies comparing these two methods to manual segmentations and the general conclusion is that, although the results look very promising, they still need improvements before being suitable for clinical use.
 The main downsides of these algorithms are the processing times, with accurate segmentations taking hours, or even days, to obtain.
 Additionally, both methods are not cleared by regulatory bodies (such as the FDA) for clinical practice.